hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

    val pony = "Fluttershy"
    val json = new PimpedAny[String](pony).toJson(DefaultJsonProtocol.StringJsonFormat)

-  Which is closer to what our code would look like in a language without implicits.
+  Which is closer to what using serialization libraries look like in a language without implicits.

   If we want to serialize our own classes, all we have to do is write JsonReaders for them.
-In the case of case classes, Spray has a mechanism to make it work:
+In the case of case classes, Spray has a helper mechanism to make it work:

    case class Pony(name:String, cutieMark:String)